coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/06.decisiontable/item.md

 back the result and use that result to search the Decision Table Module.
 If you think about it the preprocess directive carries the work of the Execute Expression workflow task.
-You don’t need to explicitly use the workflow system because the preprocess directive will “call” it for you.
+You don’t need to explicitly use the workflow system because the preprocess directive will "call" it for you.

 **Example:**